Frequently Asked Questions

 No. The Best Management Practices our suppliers are required to employ are consistent and legally compliant with the laws and regulations of the United States and the policy frameworks and sustainability criteria in the European Union.

-EU countries that have bioenergy power generation follow the sustainability criteria that are mandated in the Renewable Energy Directive (RED) for biofuels.
+EU countries that have bioenergy power generation follow the sustainability criteria that are mandated in the Renewable Energy Directive (RED).
 In some cases, such as in the United Kingdom, governments have implemented even more stringent sustainability criteria.

 Bioenergy is being adopted in some parts of the United States where supportive renewable energy policies exist.
 Europe has a cohesive EU-wide policy mandating carbon reduction and encouraging the rapid adoption of renewable energy strategies including bioenergy.